islamCodehood/insideViewport.js/README.md

   classesNames: ['example1', 'example2'],//An array of strings of class name(s).
   position: 0.5,//Optional.
 It controls where will be the element in the viewport area when the action done on it. action(elements) {
-    myfunc(elements) //The action you want to do on the element.
+    myFunction(elements) //The action you want to do on the element.
   }
+},
+{ //more objects(arguments).
+  classesNames: ['example3', 'example4'],
+  action(elements) {
+    myOtherFunction(elements)
+  }
 })
 ```
-- You need to call insideViewport() with an object of three or two parameters.
+- You need to call insideViewport() with an object or any number of objects each one consists of three or two properties.
-- First parameters: `classesNames` which is an array of strings of class names of elements you want to detect.
+- First property: `classesNames` which is an array of strings of class names of elements you want to detect.
-- Second parameter(optional): `position` which is a number value from 0 to less than 1.
+- Second property(optional): `position` which is a number value from 0 to less than 1.
 It controls where will be the element in the viewport area when the action done on it.
+As the number get bigger the element would be in higher position inside the viewport when the action done.
+For example, if the value was 0.5, the element would be in the middle of the viewport height when the function is called.
-- Third parameter: `action(elements)` which is a function to do some action on the element when in viewport.
+- Third property: `action(elements)` which is a function to do some action on the element when in viewport.
+- You can use as many objects (arguments) as you need.
+Each one is intended to do the same action (same function) on one or multiple elements.

 ### Contribute

 - This is an open source project.
-You can contribute, report bugs, pull request.
+You can contribute, or report bugs.

 ### License